openfaas/openfaas-cloud/docs/README.md

 * A stack of OpenFaaS functions via stack.yml
 * Customise limits for Swarm or K8s
 * Setup a container image builder
+* (K8s only) [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) for openfaas and openfaas-fn namespaces

 ### Before you begin

 * You must enable basic auth to prevent user-functions from accessing the admin API of the gateway
 * A list of valid users is defined in the CUSTOMERS file in this GitHub repo, this acts as an ACL, but you can define your own
 * Swarm offers no isolation between functions (they can call each other)
-* For Kubernetes istolation can be applied through NetworkPolicy
+* For Kubernetes isolation can be applied through [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/)

 ## Steps